underscoreio/essential-slick/src/pages/modifying_data.md

 The result of the above `messages ++= ...` code is an `Option[Int]`.
 Specifically, it's `Some(4)`.
 It's optional because the underlying JDBC specifications permits the database to indicate that the number of rows is unknown for batch inserts.
 In that situation, Slick cannot give a count even though the insert will have succeeded.

-The batch version of `messages returning...` also is available.
+The batch version of `messages returning...`, including `into`, is also available for batch inserts.
 We can use the `messagesInsert` query and write:

 ~~~ scala
 val ids = messagesInsert ++= Seq(